Attorney for Planning For The Second Half Of Life

 - Not sure about how a reverse mortgage will affect you if you need to pay for care.

 What strategies will be considered?

-- Medicaid benefits including COPES, medically needy programs and Medicaid skilled
+Medicaid benefits including COPES, medically needy programs and Medicaid skilled nursing care

 How we can help you and your loved ones:

 We start with a comprehensive estate and long-term care planning evaluation.
 Sometimes clients are in crisis and steps need to be taken immediately.
 Other times families recognize the need for planning that may evolve over period of years.
 No matter the time frame, we can help you understand and determine the best planning strategies to pursue in order to meet the planning needs of you and your loved ones.

 How long does this take?